docker/docs/engine/docker-overview.md

 machine.

 A container is defined by its image as well as any configuration options you provide to it when you create or run it.
-When a container stops, any changes to its state that are not stored in persistent storage disappear.
+When a container is removed, any changes to its state that are not stored in persistent storage disappear.

 ##### Example `docker run` command